jup-ag/space-station/blog/2023-09-18-dca-out-of-beta/index.md

 - **Tweaked Default Slippage Rate:** Adjusting the default slippage rate to 10 basis points (bps) for improved transaction rates.

-- **Optimized Order Fulfilment:** The default slippage rate has been adjusted to 10 basis points (bps) for improved and better transaction fulfilment rate.
+- **Optimized Order Fulfilment:** The default slippage rate has been adjusted to 10 basis points (bps) for an improved and better transaction fulfillment rate.

 - **Additional Checks and Warnings:** Implementing further checks and warnings to enhance safety and security for users.